syedismail94/keywordsfromurls/_posts/2026-03-08-potato-planting-ideas.md

 | Zone 7 | March–April | October |
 | Zone 8 | February–March | October–November |
 | Zone 9–10 | January–February | November–December |

 ---

+### Essential Potato Growing Tips for 2026

+- 🌱 **Always use certified seed potatoes** — never plant supermarket potatoes as they may carry disease
+- 💧 **Water deeply and consistently** — potatoes need even moisture especially when tubers are forming
+- 🌞 **Choose a sunny spot** — potatoes need at least 6–8 hours of direct sunlight per day
+- 🌿 **Hill up regularly** — mounding soil around the stems every 2–3 weeks dramatically increases yield
+- 🐛 **Watch for Colorado potato beetle** — hand pick or use row covers for organic control
+- 🍂 **Harvest after the foliage dies back** — this signals the tubers are fully mature and skins are set
+- 📦 **Cure before storing** — leave harvested potatoes in a cool dark place for 2 weeks before long-term storage

+---